Superlend/superkat/docs/whitepaper.md

 ## Introduction

-The YieldAggregatorVault is an open source protocol for permissionless risk curation on top of [ERC4626 vaults](https://eips.ethereum.org/EIPS/eip-4626) (strategies).
+Euler Earn is an open source protocol for permissionless risk curation on top of [ERC4626 vaults](https://eips.ethereum.org/EIPS/eip-4626) (strategies).
 Although it is initially designed to be integrated with [Euler V2 vaults](https://github.com/euler-xyz/euler-vault-kit), technically it supports any other vault as long as it is ERC4626 compliant.
-The yield aggregator in itself is an ERC4626 vault, and any risk curator can deploy one through the factory.
+Euler Earn in itself is an ERC4626 vault, and any risk curator can deploy one through the factory.
 Each vault has one underlying asset and can allocate deposits to multiple strategies.
-The aggregator vaults are noncustodial and immutable instances, and offer users an easy way to provide liquidity and passively earn yield.
+Euler Earn vaults are noncustodial and immutable instances, and offer users an easy way to provide liquidity and passively earn yield.

 ## Motivation

 Euler V2 is a lending and borrowing protocol built on top of the EVC primitive, prioritising modularity, efficiency and flexibility.
 On Euler V2, lenders must consider multiple factors, including the loan-to-value ratio, the used oracles, caps, the type of vault(borrowable, escrow)...etc.
 For that reason, interacting with lending vaults directly is more suited to sophisticated and knowledgeable lenders than passive ones.
-That’s why we introduce Euler Yield Aggregator vault, to provide a passive yield for users, and to manage the risk on their behalf.
+That’s why we introduce Euler Earn, to provide a passive yield for users, and to manage the risk on their behalf.

 ## Permissionless Yield Aggregation & Risk Management

-Anyone can use the factory to create a YieldAggregator vault, including DAOs, protocols, risk experts, funds…etc can all leverage the permissionless infrastructure to provide passive users with a simple yield earning experience.
+Anyone can use the factory to create a EulerEarn vault, including DAOs, protocols, risk experts, funds…etc can all leverage the permissionless infrastructure to provide passive users with a simple yield earning experience.

 ## Core concepts

 ### Strategy

-An ERC4626 compatible contract in which the yield aggregator vault will deposit assets.
-A single aggregator vault can have many strategies.
+An ERC4626 compatible contract in which the euler earn vault will deposit assets.
+A single Euler Earn vault can have many strategies.

 A strategy can be any ERC4626 compliant vault:
 - Euler V2 lending protocol vaults.